 Doctors should monitor vital signs such as blood pressure and heart rate before, during and after the injection.

-Brineura’s safety was evaluated in a clinical trial (NCT02485899) involving 24 children between 3 and 8 years old with CLN2 disease.
+Brineura’s safety was evaluated in a clinical trial (NCT02485899) involving 24 children between ages 3 and 8 with CLN2 disease.
 Researchers have yet to establish the drug’s safety in children younger than 3.
 The FDA wants to see such studies, in addition to research on whether Brineura is safe when administered to children for at least 10 years.

 The most common side effects of Brineura are fever; heart rhythm problems; decreased or increased protein in brain fluid; vomiting; seizures; hypersensitivity to heat, cold or other stimulation; hematoma, or an abnormal collection of blood outside of blood vessels; headaches; irritability; increased white blood cell count in brain fluid; and low blood pressure.